frcepeda/LetsCrate/README.md

 After that, you can select an action from the list below and use the command normally.

-You can use multiple files, names or crates in the commands whose explanations are in plural.
+You can use multiple files, names or crates in the commands whose descriptions are in plural.

 If you use the --regexp function with the commands marked with an asterisk, every argument